Skip to main content

 ros::Publisher *battery_pub;

-Declaration of integer variable for counting messeges:
+Declaration of integer variable for counting messages:

 int publish_counter = 0;